 A visit to the National Aquarium is an especially fun thing to do in Copenhagen with a baby.
 It’s so fun and fulfilling to watch your baby staring in endless wonderment at the fish swimming by in each tank.

-If your kids love animals and you’d like an easy outing to a kid-friendly Copenhagen attraction, Byoasen is an ideal (and free!) alternative.
+If your baby or toddler love animals and you’d like an easy outing to a kid-friendly Copenhagen attraction, Byoasen is an ideal (and free!) alternative.
 Literally translated as “city oasis,” Byoasen is a small petting-zoo style park located in the trendy Nørrebro section of the city.

-At Byoasen, your kids will love interacting with have goats, chickens, guinea pigs, and my personal favorite, rabbits.
-There is also a staffed-playground and picnic tables so you can be sure your kids play safe while you enjoy a cup of coffee.
+At Byoasen, your toddler will love interacting with have goats, chickens, guinea pigs, and my personal favorite, rabbits.
+There is also a staffed-playground and picnic tables so you can be sure your toddlers play safe while you enjoy a cup of coffee.
 Just a few steps outside Byoasen you will find boutiques, antique shops, and cafes.

 4. Tivoli Gardens